-The removable toe piece has a toe adjustment screw that enables you to easily and accurately set the mouth, the gap between the blade and the toe piece.
-This screw also acts as a stop to ensure that, when the toe piece is removed, it goes back to the previously set mouth opening when it is returned to the plane.
+The movable toe piece enables you to easily and accurately set the mouth, the gap between the blade and the toe piece.
 Generally, you will want a mouth as small as will allow the shaving to escape.
 The reason for this is that a tight mouth supports the wood ahead of the blade, preventing tear-out, a shaving propagating below the surface of the workpiece.